 Medicare Part D

 Part D covers most other vaccinations; however, covered vaccines vary from company to company.
-Since PDPs are only offered through private insurance companies and not through the federal government, each company may choose to leave certain vaccines out of their formulary, or a list of covered medications.
+Since PDPs are only offered through private insurance companies and not through the federal government, each company may choose to leave certain vaccines out of their formulary or a list of covered medications.
 Most companies still include all vaccines Medicare beneficiaries should need, but it is always a good idea to check your provider’s formulary before visiting a doctor’s office or clinic.

 Most Part D plans include:

-- Shingles Vaccine: The Shingrix vaccine, which requires two doses, is covered under Part D. Shingles can be debilitating for older adults, so this vaccine is highly recommended for those 50 and older.
+- Shingles Vaccine: The Shingrix vaccine, which requires two doses, is covered under Part D. Shingles can be debilitating for older adults, so this vaccine is recommended for those 50 and older.

-- Tetanus-Diphtheria-Pertussis (Tdap) Vaccine: This combination vaccine protects against three serious diseases and is typically covered under Part D.
+- Tetanus-Diphtheria-Pertussis (Tdap) Vaccine: This combination vaccine protects against three serious diseases and typically is covered under Part D.

 - Travel Vaccines: If you’re planning international travel, vaccines like yellow fever or typhoid may be covered under Part D, but you’ll need to check your plan’s formulary.